Antoni0Ferreira/ldts-project-assignment-g0601/docs/README.md

 **Consequences**

-The use of the MVC pattern in the current design allows us to have the following consequence:
 - As we already stated, with this pattern, our project now has a better structure, where, for each element of our game, we created 3 different classes that handle different tasks: the Model classes only represent our data, the View classes display the models and sends the player's actions to a controller and the Controller classes provide data from the models to the viewers and interpret the player's actions.